 My mother had suffered a heart stroke when my brother, Ganesh, informed his intention of marrying his girlfriend of eight years, who was of a different caste (Kshatriya) than my parents, who were Brahmins (a step higher than the Kshatriya) in 1992.
-She was hospitalized as a result of this stroke for the left side of her body was completely paralyzed, and she later came to know that a part of her brain had suffered permanent damage.
+She was hospitalized as a result of this stroke for the left side of her body was completely paralyzed, and she later came to discover that a part of her brain had suffered permanent damage.
 She had to be carried to the wedding ceremony of my brother, for she was unable to walk.
 My mother did not talk to this girl (Navneeta) for over 6 months, while living in the same house.
 Such prejudice is prevalent in that society, though people will not openly declare it.
 The Shudras (the lowest caste - 3 notches below the Brahmin) were being saved by the glorious Hand of the Lord as they turned to the Compassionate One, and Christianity has always been treated as a low-caste man's religion in India, by most Hindu believers.
 My mother had recovered from the paralysis after 1½ years, though not completely.
 That resulted in a remark from Ganesh, stating that he was responsible for her paralysis on her left side, and he asked me if I was trying to kill her by paralyzing her on the right side.

 They saw God's salvation of my life as a betrayal of their faith.
 They thought that I was trying to shirk the responsibility of the eldest son of taking care of my parents.
 Yes, I had responded in faith (which again was given to me), but it was God Who had saved me.
 Luke 14:26-27 became a reality in my life.
 I sincerely did not know how to deal with these people, torn between my love for the Lord Jesus and my love for my parents.
 They could not understand as to how I could love them and still do something contrary to them and to their beliefs.
 I have since been praying that much more fervently, desiring that the Lord would graciously intervene in their lives, for Scripture reveals to us in Psalms 37:4 "Delight yourself in the LORD and he will give you the desires of your heart."

 Then came January of 1995, when I was short of funds in regards to paying the insurance on my car and for the purchase of books for the following semester.
 I was out of work, due to the company closing for about two weeks, and hence there were no paychecks to supplement the costs that were ahead.
 With five days left to pay for the car insurance and not knowing how to resolve the predicament that I was in, I committed this matter into the hands of the Lord according to the promise that He makes in Psalms 55:22 "Cast thy burden upon the LORD, and He shall sustain thee: He shall never suffer the righteous to be moved."
 Amazingly enough, at that very moment, a transcending peace rested upon my heart, and I knew the Lord was going to take care of this matter.
 The third day, someone had deposited about $500 in my bank account, a church sent me a check for $300 and another church sent me a check for $135, and by the time the loose change added up, it totaled more than $1,100 in less than five days.
-The Lord blessed my life more and beyond my need.
+The Lord blessed my life more and beyond my need (Ephesians 3:20-21).
 Such a Generous and Gracious God that I do serve.

 More and more of these instances have crept in my life, and the Lord has been faithful in every circumstance, reminding me of Matthew 6:33 "Seek ye first the kingdom of God and His righteousness and all these things shall be added unto you," and of Proverbs 3:5-6 "Trust in the LORD with all thine heart and lean not unto thine own understanding.
 In all thy ways acknowledge Him and He shall direct thy paths."
 I have often wondered about His goodness to me and I am convinced that He cares for each and every one in the same manner, for there is no favoritism with Him.
 I thank Him for the life that He has bestowed upon me and continues to encourage me in my walk with Him.
 He has bolstered me to be a strong witness for Him and continues to uphold me, inspite of my inherent weaknesses.
 I have had my struggles with Him and have often questioned where my life was headed, for He was silent for a long time for, you see, the Lord works in His own time.